 Table 9 presents the estimates of multi-generational mobility.
 Panel A presents the estimates for the internalising skill, while Panel B for the externalising skill.
 Column 1 of both panels presents the intergenerational mobility estimates when we correlate the grandmother's internalising skill to the parent's internalising (Panel A) and externalising (Panel B) skills.
 In this instance, the measures of skills for the mothers (aged around 25 years old in 1975) and the cohort members are contemporaneous.
-These results hint at the bias that we highlight in Section 5 when we estimate intergenerational mobility coefficients obtained from using contemporaneous measures.
+These results hint at the bias that we highlight in Section 5 when we estimate intergenerational mobility in socio-emotional skills using contemporaneous measures.
 The intergenerational mobility coefficients obtained from using contemporaneous measures of socio-emotional skills are larger than the ones in Section 5 when we use parents' socio-emotional skills before they reached adulthood

-Columns (2)-(5) present the estimates for multi-generational persistence in the internalising and externalising skills in Panels A and B. The estimates show that the grandmother's internalising skill in adulthood is predictive of the grandchild's internalising and externalising skills during childhood.
-This finding hints at a strong persistence in socio-emotional skills, which goes back even to the grandmother's generation.
-In turn, this result reiterates the findings by Adermon et al. (2021), who study long-run intergenerational persistence in human capital, proxied by the child's GPA in the last year of compulsory schooling, using information on outcomes for the extended family in Sweden.
+Columns (2)-(4) present the estimates for multi-generational persistence in the internalising and externalising skills in Panels A and B. The estimates show that the grandmother's internalising skill in adulthood is predictive of the grandchild's internalising and externalising skills during childhood.
+This finding is in line with Adermon et al. (2021), who study long-run intergenerational persistence in human capital, using information on outcomes for the extended family in Sweden.
+As noted by Adermon et al. (2021), we find that part of the grandparent effect on the grandchild is mediated through the parents.
+We also recognize that the observed grandparent effect may stem from a direct influence of grandparents, or arise spuriously due to measurement error or group-level effects (see Solon (2018), Güell et al. (2018), and Ferrie et al. (2021)).

-Finally, these findings complement the literature investigating multi-generational mobility in mental health, which is related to a certain extent to socio-emotional skills.
+These findings also complement the literature investigating multi-generational mobility in mental health, which is related to a certain extent to socio-emotional skills.
 For example, Johnson et al. (2013) and Hancock et al. (2013) study multi-generational mobility in mental health in the UK and Australia respectively.
-Their approach to study multi-generational mobility, however, does not consider the multi-dimensionality of children's skills.
-In addition, their estimates may suffer from some of the problems, which we have mentioned in the introduction and discussed in Section 5.
-For example, they use contemporaneous measures of parents' and children's mental health, which could lead to reverse causality if the disruptive child affects the parents' mental health.
-Their measure of grandchildren's mental health may not be directly comparable to grandmothers and parents' one because they use questionnaires, containing different items, and obtain their measure by averaging the responses, instead of estimating a factor model.
+Their approach to study multi-generational mobility, however, does not consider the multi-dimensionality of children's skills and may suffer from some of the problems, which we have mentioned in the introduction and discussed in Section 5.
+For example,